godotengine/godot-docs/tutorials/shading/shading_language.rst

 ------------

-Instead of supplying a general purpose configuration, Godot Shading Language must specify what shader is intended for.
+Instead of supplying a general purpose configuration, Godot Shading Language must specify what a shader is intended for.
 Depending on the type, different render modes, built-in variables and processing functions are supported.

 Any shader needs a first line specifying this type, in the following format: